muyangren907/flask_tg/readthedocs/quick-references/client-reference.rst

 ==============

-This is a summary of the methods and properties you will find at :ref:`wuyusile-client`.
+This is a summary of the methods and properties you will find at :ref:`flask-client`.

 Auth
 ----

-.. currentmodule:: wuyusile.client.auth.AuthMethods
+.. currentmodule:: flask.client.auth.AuthMethods

 .. autosummary::
     :nosignatures: